List of characters in The Lego Movie franchise: Wonder Woman

-Wonder Woman (voiced by Cobie Smulders) is a DC Comics superhero, member of the Justice League, and Master Builder.
+Diana Prince / Wonder Woman (voiced by Cobie Smulders) is a DC Comics superhero, member of the Justice League, and Master Builder.

 In The Lego Movie, Wonder Woman is among the Master Builders that attend the meeting in Cloud Cuckoo Land.
 During the Super Secret Police's attack on Cloud Cuckoo Land, Wonder Woman's Invisible Jet is destroyed.
 She is among the Master Builders that are captured.

 In The Lego Batman Movie, Wonder Woman is seen attending the 57th Annual Justice League Anniversary Party at the Fortress of Solitude where she has no dialogue.

 In The Lego Movie 2: The Second Part, Wonder Woman and the rest of the Justice League go out to save the world from The Duplo invasion, but fails to return 5 years later.
 Later it is revealed that Wonder Woman and the other members of the Justice League are in Harmony Town on another planet brainwashed by Queen Watevra Wa'Nabi.
 Also, a mini-doll of Wonder Woman's Lego DC Super Hero Girls counterpart (voiced by Margot Rubin) and a Duplo version of Wonder Woman from Lego Duplo make minor appearances as citizens of Harmony Town.
 The mini-doll version was riding a two-person bicycle with Wonder Woman while the Duplo version was riding a normal bicycle.

 Aquaman

-Arthur Curry / Aquaman (voiced by Jason Momoa) is a DC Comics superhero, member of the Justice League, and a Master Builder.
+Arthur Curry / Aquaman (voiced by Jason Momoa in The Lego Movie 2: The Second Part, and Lex Lang in The Lego Movie 2 Videogame) is a DC Comics superhero, member of the Justice League, and a Master Builder.

 In The Lego Movie, Aquaman was seen at the end in the background as Bad Cop/Good Cop reunites with his parents.

 In The Lego Batman Movie, Aquaman was among the DC heroes who were dancing at the 57th annual Justice League anniversary party.

 In The Lego Movie 2: The Second Part, Aquaman (who resembles the Jason Momoa version) and the rest of the Justice League go out to save the world from the Duplo invasion, but fails to return 5 years later.
 Later, it is revealed that Aquaman and the other members are in Harmony Town on another planet where they were brainwashed by Queen Watevra Wa'Nabi.
 Aquaman informs Superman, Green Lantern, and Lex Luthor that General Zod made guacamole.
 Another version of Aquaman appears in the film called "Rip-off Aquaman" as he appears with Larry Poppins.

 Momoa reprises his role from the DC Extended Universe.